lh-hub/documentation/client-go 源码理解/client-go 源码理解.md

 	return
 }

-// Update takes the representation of a namespace and updates it.
-Returns the server's representation of the namespace, and an error, if there is any. func (c *namespaces) Update(ctx context.Context, namespace *v1.Namespace, opts metav1.UpdateOptions) (result *v1.Namespace, err error) {
+func (c *namespaces) Update(ctx context.Context, namespace *v1.Namespace, opts metav1.UpdateOptions) (result *v1.Namespace, err error) {
 	result = &v1.Namespace{}
 	err = c.client.Put().